 Returns November 2022

 Technica is the world's largest all-women and nonbinary hackathon hosted annually at the University of Maryland.
 Over the duration of 24 hours, women and non-binary people are immersed in tech culture and encouraged to exercise their imagination to create interesting and innovative hacks.

 In partnership with WIT (the local professional Women in Technology), UMD Computer Science students go into the high schools to coach high school students to participate in the CyberPatriot competition through after school programs in local schools.
 This program is managed by the ACES Honors Program.

-AI4ALL is a three-week long, residential computer programming and artificial intelligence (AI) summer camp.
-Students will come away from the camp knowing how AI can be used to help people and an idea of what kinds of careers there are in AI.
-The camp will be offered to rising 10th, 11th, and 12th graders in the area with a specific focus on Washington, DC and Prince George’s County (MD) Residents.
+AI4ALL is a three-week-long, computer programming and artificial intelligence (AI) residential summer program, previously residential.
+Students will come away knowing how AI can be used to help people and an idea of what kinds of careers there are in AI.
+The program will be offered to rising 10th, 11th, and 12th graders.
 Students will be exposed to personal growth, education, and hands-on experiences presented by faculty, guest lecturers, and students at the University of Maryland.